DOME: Discrete oriented muon emission in GEANT4 simulations: Conclusion

 \section{Conclusion}

 In this study, we explore the possibility to use the random number generators that are already defined in the GEANT4 code.
 By profiting from these random number generators, we provide a number of source schemes where the first strategy is based on the Gauss distributions, whereas the latter procedure requires a coordinate transformation by utilizing the spherical variables.
 Finally, we obtain a hemispherical muon source where the kinetic energies of the generated muons are discretized, and the momentum directions of these generated muons are selective by means of the vector constructions.
 We call this source discrete oriented muon emission (DOME).
+DOME has been developed for simulations of muon tomography scenarios where the volume of interest is contained in a gap between detection layers, and the hemispheric source surrounds the whole setup.
+However, it can find applications in a broader array of use cases.
+For example, as demonstrated in~\cite{pagano2021ecomug}, hemispheric sources are computationally efficient and at the same time unbiased for measurements of the cosmic muon flux where the detector has complex geometry.
+Moreover, nothing prevents applications of the same method in simulations of muon radiography setups for volcanoes or pyramids or other very large objects of interest that are distant from the detector~\cite{bonechi2020atmospheric}, and solid angle restrictions can optionally be imposed to increase computational efficiency.